An increasing number of adults are recognising that they may have ADHD.

 Monthly Support Group:

-First Wednesday of each month. held at our centre in Leicester - Between 6.30pm to 8pm.
+Face to Face Group: First Wednesday of each month. held at our centre in Leicester - Between 7pm to 9pm.

 This provides an opportunity for any adult who is either diagnosed or suspects that they may have ADHD to come along and share ideas and experiences in a supportive group of adults.